ProfRandom/WCB-Dev/Canon Files/✓ M002 - Stars — 02 Parameters ✓.md

 # Stellar Parametrics
-In [[M002 - Stars — 01 Spectral Classes]], we covered spectral classes and spectral types and their association to the surface temperatures of stars.
+In [[M002 - Stars — 01 Spectral Classes ✓]], we covered spectral classes and spectral types and their association to the surface temperatures of stars.
 Stars, like planemos, have a basic set of parameters that describe them:
 - **Temperature** — How hot is the surface?
 	- Absolute measure: Kelvin (K)
 	- Relative measure: Solar units (T)